LOG-TAG/zcrm-oauth2/README.md

-Please note that this project is currently in **beta** and is not ready for production.
+> Please note that this project is currently in **beta** and is not ready for production.

 # ZCRM OAuth [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/your/your-project/blob/master/LICENSE)

-Cli tool built to simplify the authentication process for **Zoho CRM API v2**.
+CLI module built to simplify the authentication process for **Zoho CRM API v2**.

 ## Installing / Getting started